 The employment contractor also staffed and operated the bill and journal room, which is located on the ground floor in the legislative wing of the State Capitol.
 Bill and journal room personnel are responsible for receiving copies of bills, resolutions, journals, daily calendars, weekly committee hearing schedules, and daily bill status reports from the printers.
-The personnel sort and place the copies of bills, resolutions, and journals on shelves; deliver copies of bills, resolutions, journals, daily calendars, weekly committee hearing schedules, and daily bill status reports to the Legislative Council office; hand out copies of bills, resolutions, journals, daily calendars, and committee hearing schedules to individuals who request these items at the "walkup" window in the bill and journal room; hand out calendars and hearing schedules on request; receive subscription fees for transmittal to the Legislative Council office and maintain a list of subscribers to sets of bills and resolutions, journals, the journal index. calendars, committee hearing schedules, and bill status reports; maintain "boxes" in the bill and journal room for distribution of bills, resolutions, journals, calendars, committee hearing schedules, and bill status reports to entities that have subscribed to those materials or reserved those boxes for receipt of those materials; mail copies of bills, resolutions, journals, calendars, committee hearing schedules, and bill status reports to those entities that have subscribed to receive sets of those items by mail, and to any other entities who request individual copies of those items by mail; and assemble a set of bills and resolutions and a set of journals for each legislator who has a personal computer and requests a set of bills, resolutions, and journals upon adjournment of the Legislative Assembly.
+All of these documents are available on the legislative branch website.
+The personnel sort and place the copies of bills, resolutions, and journals on shelves; deliver copies of bills, resolutions, journals, daily calendars, weekly committee hearing schedules. and daily bill status reports to the Legislative Council office; hand out copies of bills, resolutions, journals, daily calendars, and committee hearing schedules to individuals who request these items at the "walkup" window in the bill and journal room; hand out calendars and hearing schedules on request; receive subscription fees for transmittal to the Legislative Council office and maintain a list of subscribers to sets of bills and resolutions, journals, the journal index, calendars, committee hearing schedules, and bill status reports; maintain "boxes" in the bill and journal room for distribution of bills, resolutions, journals, calendars, committee hearing schedules, and bill status reports to entities that have subscribed to those materials or reserved those boxes for receipt of those materials; mail copies of bills, resolutions, journals, calendars, committee hearing schedules, and bill status reports to those entities that have subscribed to receive sets of those items by mail, and to any other entities who request individual copies of those items by mail; and assemble a set of bills and resolutions and a set of journals for each legislator who has a personal computer and requests a set of bills, resolutions, and journals upon adjournment of the Legislative Assembly.
 The Legislative Assembly pays the postage costs for documents mailed by the bill and journal room personnel.

-Total work product or service information is unknown, but in 2009, 68 entities subscribed to pick up sets of bills and resolutions as available (bills and resolutions are introduced daily during the first three weeks of session and on a very limited basis thereafter, journals are printed on a daily basis, and bill status reports are printed on a daily basis); 31 entities subscribed to pick up the daily journals, and one subscribed to receive them by mail; and one entity subscribed to pick up a daily bill status report.
+Total work product or service information is unknown, but in 2011, 57 entities (68 in 2009) subscribed to pick up sets of bills and resolutions as available (bills and resolutions are introduced daily during the first three weeks of session and on a very limited basis thereafter, journals are printed on a daily basis, and bill status reports are printed on a daily basis); 30 entities (31 in 2009) subscribed to pick up the daily journals, and 1 subscribed to receive them by mail; and 2 entities subscribed to pick up a daily bill status report, and 1 subscribed to receive the report by mail.
 State agencies are not required to pay for these documents but can reserve a "box" to receive copies that are placed in the box by bill and journal room personnel.
 Subscribers who pick up their documents also have reserved a "box" to receive the copies.
-In 2009, 60 entities (private subscribers and state agencies) had boxes for receipt of one or more copies of the materials.
+In 2011, 52 entities (60 in 2009) (private subscribers and state agencies) had boxes for receipt of one or more copies of the materials.

-During the 2009 legislative session, the contractor provided two bill and journal room services employees.
+During the 2011 legislative session, the contractor provided two employees primarily assigned to the bill and journal room services area.

-2009 Contract Price
+2011 Contract Price

-Under the 2009 contract, secretarial, telephone message, and bill and journal room services were provided through six employees for 75 days at \$570.08 per day, the contractor used flexible work scheduling, reduced the number of employees to reflect actual workload, and billed only for actual costs incurred at an average cost of \$539.85 per day.
+Under the 2011 contract, secretarial, telephone message, and bill and journal room services were provided through six employees for 75 days at \$563.82 per day, the contractor used flexible work scheduling, reduced the number of employees to reflect actual workload, and billed only for actual costs incurred at an average cost of \$514.20 per day.